Usarneme/photo_api_cli/README.md

 1. A terminal program such as iTerm on Mac, cmd prompt or GitBash on Windows, and Terminal on Linux
 2. Permissions to compile and/or run applications on your machine
-3. (Optional) The Go language needed to build your own binary. main/main is an executable compiled on a recent Mac so if you also have a Mac it should run without needing recompile.
+3. The Go programming language needed to build the executable

 Visit [https://golang.org/doc/install](https://golang.org/doc/install) to get and install Go on your machine

 ---

-### Usage Instructions
+### Creating the Executable & Usage

 1. Clone this repository with `git clone https://github.com/Usarneme/photo_api_cli`
-2. Enter the new directory with `cd photo_api_cli`
+2. Enter project repository's main program entrypoint directory with `cd photo_api_cli/main/`
-3. Enter the main program entrypoint directory with `cd main`
+3. Build the executable with `go build`
+4. Run the executable that was just created
-4. If on a Mac or POSIX-compliant Linux machine, run the compiled binary from within the main/ directory by typing `./main` in your terminal of choice
+4a.
+If on a Mac or POSIX-compliant Linux machine, run with the command `./main` 4b.
+If on Windows, run with the command `main.exe`
-5. Utilize `./main --help` to see usage instructions:
+5. Run the command with the help flag `./main --help` to see these usage instructions:

 ```
 [usage] - You can call this CLI application with an optional album number.